 For certain requests, an elevated level of protection is required, and to perform specific operations, such as processing a payment refund, an additional signature is necessary.
 To achieve this, you need to pass the "PayPal-Auth-Assertion" header with a value that is a concatenation of base64-encoded JSON strings obtained from the arrays ['alg' => 'none'] and ['iss' => $clientId, 'email' => $email].
 The parameter $clientId was mentioned earlier, and $email represents the e-mail address of the PayPal user, registered on their account.
 It is essential to note that when using the "sandbox" environment, PayPal generates a test e-mail, so please exercise caution during testing operations.

 Additionally, instead of using an e-mail in the second array, you can use 'payer_id' with the value of the user's payer_id account.
 It should also be noted that there must be a period between the two encrypted strings in the resulting string, which PayPal will use as a delimiter.

-For example in case of PHP the second signature generation method will look like this:
+For example, in the PHP programming language, generating the second signature will look like this:

 $joseHeader = base64_encode(json_encode(['alg' => 'none']));